Community Mentor Position Description

 Room and a 'C' board plan (no board plan for apartments)

 The Community Mentor (CM) is a part-time, live-in paraprofessional staff member for the Office of Residence Life.
-The CM’s primary responsibility is to facilitate relationships among residents and to help build a community that is culturally rich, intellectually stimulating, fun, sustainable, service driven, and inclusive and respectful of diversity.
-The CM takes responsibility for supporting the mission of a liberal arts education.
-By facilitating a safe and healthy environment, the CM supports the intellectual and emotional development of students.
-The CM works closely with student government, the Commons Coordinator, Faculty Associates, and residents in order to pursue program excellence both within the area and across the department.
-Since staff members are required to respond to changing needs and situations, The CM position is one that requires dedication, flexibility, commitment, and enthusiasm.
+The CM’s primary responsibility is to facilitate relationships among residents to help build a community that is inclusive, healthy, and safe.
+By creating a safe and healthy environment, the CM supports students to discover their passions, develop valuable skills, build meaningful relationships, and commit to responsible citizenship.
+The CM works closely with fellow CMs, the Area Coordinator, student government, Faculty associates, and residents to pursue program excellence that encourages the intellectual, emotional, and cultural development of students in the area and across the community.
+The CM position is one that requires dedication, flexibility, accountability, responsibility, commitment, and enthusiasm since staff members are required to adapt and respond to changing needs and situations.

-Maintain academic standing of at least a 2.5 cumulative GPA.
+- Maintain an academic standing of a 2.5 cumulative GPA.

 - Support the development of community and a sense of ownership and responsibility among residents; mediate conflicts when necessary.